numpy/numpy/doc/source/reference/c-api/types-and-structures.rst

       A pointer to a structure containing any runtime parameters needed by the loop.
 This is ``NULL`` if no parameters are needed.
-The type of the struct is specific to the loop.
+The type of the struct is specific to the registered function.

    .. versionchanged:: NumPy 2.4
      .. versionchanged:: NumPy 2.4